sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

 ### **Scenario 1 - Deploying the SAP system** ###

-For deploying the SAP system navigate to the folder(DEV-WEEU-SAP01-X00) containing the DEV-WEEU-SAP01-X00.json parameter file and use the installer.sh script.
+For deploying the SAP system navigate to the folder(DEV-WEEU-SAP01-X00) containing the DEV-WEEU-SAP01-X00.json parameter file and use the ***installer.sh*** script.

-**installer.sh** bash script:

 ```bash
     cd ~/Azure_SAP_Automated_Deployment/WORKSPACES/SYSTEM/DEV-WEEU-SAP01-X00